 PAGE UNDER CONSTRUCTION

-The Container Corporation of America’s (CCA) plant in Circleville produced paper and fiberboard used in the manufacture of packaging products from 1884 until it’s closure in 1998.
-Until 1958, the mill used straw pulp to produce it’s paper – mills of this type were therefore known as “strawboard mills” within the industry and by the public.
-Strawboard mills were relatively common in wheat-growing areas of the country from the late 1800’s to the mid-1900’s.
+The Container Corporation of America’s (CCA) plant in Circleville produced fiberboard used in the manufacture of packaging products from 1884 until its closure in 1998.
+Until 1958, the mill pulped straw to produce its paper – mills of this type were therefore known as “strawboard mills” within the industry.
+Strawboard mills were relatively common in wheat-growing areas of the country from the late 1800s to the mid-1900s, providing a market for excess straw that was difficult to dispose of on farms.

 This page will focus on the plant’s history and operation prior to 1958 – the year that straw was replaced by wood for paper production.

 The mill was built in 1884 by the Portage Strawboard Company of Akron, then merged with the American Strawboard Company of New York in 1889.
-In 1920, the Mid-West Box Company bought a controlling interest in American Stawboard and the two companies subsequently consolidated in 1921-1922.
-Mid-West Box Company came under the control of the Container Corporation of America (CCA) in 1926 and was formally purchased by the company in 1930.
+In 1920, the Mid-West Box Company bought a controlling interest in American Stawboard, and the two companies subsequently consolidated in 1921-1922.
+Mid-West Box Company subsequently came under the control of the Container Corporation of America (CCA) in 1926, with the Circleville mill operating under its new parent’s name starting in 1930.

 C. Barber, of Akron, formed The Portage Strawboard Company in 1882, and it’s first “works” were built that year in New Portage (later Barberton), Ohio, a suburb of Akron.
 Two years later, the company built the larger Circleville works with a capacity of 50 tons of paper per day.